-IN THE WORKS is a new online series that offers intimate glimpses into artistic processes and exhibition development.
+IN THE WORKS is an online series that offers intimate glimpses into artistic processes and exhibition development.
 Artists currently immersed in conceptualizing and producing upcoming projects at the Koffler Gallery share insights and ponder critical moments of their work’s progress.
 They reflect on the internal drives and external factors that generate new directions, perspective shifts and deeper understandings in their ways of thinking and making.

 François Xavier Saint-Pierre